Frequently Asked Questions (FAQs): Scholarships

 In the above example, you would be saving yourself more than $10,000 by borrowing less in loans.
 Due to interest, you would actually be saving yourself approximately $14,000-$15,000, depending on the length of your repayment term.

 - What does the first page of a federal tax return look like?

 Click here for an example of the first page of a federal tax return.
 This is the only page of the tax return that you are required to submit.

-Since DOE is using only 2015 tax information to determine need for 2017-18, UFCD is following suit.
-Use of 2016 taxes would exceed the bounds of DOE regulations.
+UFCD follows Department of Education (DOE) guidelines for determining and analyzing financial need.
+Since DOE is using only 2016 tax information to determine need for 2018-19, UFCD is following suit.
+Use of 2017 taxes would exceed the bounds of DOE regulations.